By Harry Schenawolf, author of the Shades of Liberty Series about African American soldiers in the American Revolution.

 No Going Back

-No matter the delay, loss of surprise, the attack having to be made in broad daylight, the sleet and rain rending their firelocks near useless, the attack would continue.
+No matter the delay, loss of surprise, the assault having to be made in broad daylight, the sleet and rain rending their firelocks near useless; the attack would continue.
 Both assaults to the south under Cadwalander and Ewing failed to cross the river.
 That would not halt Washington’s columns, strung out over frozen roads caked in snow and ice.
 The objective remained Trenton where over 1,400 professional German mercenaries awaited.
 These were the same veteran soldiers who scaled the heights of Fort Washington where they determinedly braved a constant hail of rifled shot and cannon grape for nearly two hours to swarm over the American barricades to claim victory.
 But for these worn out troops that had been written off by the British high command, none of that mattered.
 For this moment would be among America’s finest.
 Fate would sit back and watch a firmly committed man grasp destiny with one swoop.
 General George Washington’s desperate venture would prove incredibly successful, resurrecting new life into a cause that just two weeks previously, had all but breathed its last.

-If you would like to read more about Washington’s Crossing and the Battle of Trenton, check out these free previews of great books on Amazon.
+If you would like to read more about Washington’s Crossing and the Battle of Trenton, check out these free previews of great books on Amazon

 New Action Series on African Americans Who Fought in the American Revolution.
 Check out the free preview on Amazon of Josiah, Book One of Shades of Liberty.

-Also of similar interest on Revolutionary War Journal
+Of Similar Interest on Revolutionary War Journal

 SOURCES